Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Why quasiprobabilities?

 It is general wisdom that one cannot define joint probabilities for the measurement outcomes of non-commuting observables (such as position and momentum) due to measurement disturbance.
-In fact, this statement is not entirely correct and simple counterexamples can be constructed \cite{ballentine1970statistical}.
-However, the obstacle posed by non-commutativity can be presented in the form of a precise no-go theorem.
-Consider a process represented by a channel $\mathcal{E}$ acting on the quantum state $\rho$.
-Let $A(0) = \sum_i a_i(0) \Pi_i(0)$ and $B(t) = \sum_f b_f(t) \Xi_f(t)$ be the observables, written in terms of their spectral decomposition, whose fluctuations we are interested in ($\Pi$ and $\Xi$ are projection operators).
+However, this statement is not entirely correct and simple counterexamples can be constructed \cite{ballentine1970statistical,ArvidssonShukurJPA2021}.
+In particular, the obstacle posed by non-commutativity can be presented in the form of a precise no-go theorem.
+Thus, consider a process represented by a quantum channel $\mathcal{E}_t$, i.e., a completely-positive trace-preserving (CPTP) map, evolving a quantum state $\rho$ in the time interval $[0,t]$~\cite{breuer2002theory}.
+Also let $A(0) = \sum_i a_i(0) \Pi_i(0)$ and $B(t) = \sum_f b_f(t) \Xi_f(t)$ be (in general) time-dependent observables in the Schr\"{o}dinger representation, written in terms of their spectral decomposition with $\Pi$ and $\Xi$ the corresponding projection operators.
 Then,